decoupled/jamstackide/README.md

 # JAMStack IDE

 * The JAMStack IDE Is a VSCode Extension that provides high-quality support for a set of technologies, services and frameworks that adhere to the JAMStack architecture.
-* It is maintained by a core team and a diverse network of collaborators from
-* Part of the code that powers the extension is in this repo

 Participants:

 * Redwood.js
 * Netlify
+* FaunaDB
-*
+* Prisma

 # Why did we build this?

+Sort answer:
+* To make the JAMStack experience better for everyone!

+Longer answer:

+* Writing VSCode extensions is hard.
+* It requires knowledge that is sometimes beyond the abilities of the core team behind a web framework, for example.
+* Keeping the developer experience consistent when using multiple extensions requires coordination across teams

 # Contributing to the JAMStack IDE

-* If you are working on a web framework, API service, CSS library, etc that you believe is part of the JAMStack.
+* If you are working on a web framework, API service, CSS library, etc that you believe adheres to the JAMStack architecture.

-## The JAMStack IDE SDK
+## Language Servers and The JAMStack IDE SDK

-*
+* Contributions to the IDE have two parts
+  * You can add some logic to the main extension here
+  * Your framework can contribute a Language Server that uses an extended version of the Language Server Protocol

 # FAQ